Peter Uwe Hohendahl

-Peter Uwe Hohendahl (born 1936) is a literary and intellectual historian and theorist.
+Peter Uwe Hohendahl (born 1936) is an American literary and intellectual historian and theorist.
 He served as the Jacob Gould Schurman Professor of German Studies at Cornell University, where he is now a professor emeritus.

 Career

-Hohendahl’s early work focused on methodological questions in the field of sociology of literature.
+Hohendahl's early work focused on methodological questions in the field of sociology of literature.
 His first book, influenced by the early Lukacs and Adorno, uses a thematic approach to explore the impact of a modern industrial society on the structure of Expressionist drama.
 During the 1970s his research is preoccupied with the public function of literary criticism.
 Hohendahl explores the structure of the literary public sphere and the role of literary criticism in modern society.
 The theory of the public sphere (Habermas) allowed him to theorize the link between the literary and the socio-political sphere.
 His work on the reception of the poet Gottfried Benn can be seen as part of this approach, which shifts the focus from the text to its public reception.
 In his second major project Hohendahl broadens his focus by investigating the institutional elements of 19th-century German literature, including literary criticism, the emergence of literary history, the formation of the literary canon, the conception of a national literary tradition, and the changing structure of the reading public.

 During the 1990s Hohendahl's research shifts from historical and methodological to theoretical problems.
 The writings of the Frankfurt School, especially the work of Theodor W. Adorno, becomes the center.
-This work foregrounds Adorno’s cultural criticism, especially his engagement with European literature and aesthetic theory.
-Adorno’s aesthetic theory becomes the focus of Hohendahl’s second Adorno monograph.
-In this study Hohendahl emphasizes the radical nature of Adorno’s theory, going beyond the standard claim of aesthetic autonomy.
-Adorno’s interest in the connection between formal and social structures can be found in Hohendahl’s renewed engagement with German modernism, especially in his work on Ernst Jünger.
+This work foregrounds Adorno's cultural criticism, especially his engagement with European literature and aesthetic theory.
+Adorno's aesthetic theory becomes the focus of Hohendahl's second Adorno monograph.
+In this study Hohendahl emphasizes the radical nature of Adorno's theory, going beyond the standard claim of aesthetic autonomy.
+Adorno's interest in the connection between formal and social structures can be found in Hohendahl's renewed engagement with German modernism, especially in his work on Ernst Jünger.